pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 The classifier key should look something like the example below.
 A few notes:

-- that your classifiers might be different depending upon the license you have selected for your package, and the Python versions you support
+- Your classifier values might be different depending upon the license you have selected for your package, your intended audience, development status of your package and the Python versions that you support
 - You can add as many classifiers as you wish as long as you use the [designated PyPI classifier values](https://PyPI.org/classifiers/).

 ```toml